rjboer/PMFS/FUNCTIONS.md

 Loads all projects for all products in the database.

 ## (*ProjectType) IngestInputDir
-Scans a directory and ingests each file as an attachment.
+Scans a directory and ingests each file as an attachment using the database's LLM.

 ## (*ProjectType) AddAttachmentFromInput
-Moves a single file into the project's attachments and records minimal metadata.
+Moves a single file into the project's attachments, analyzes it with the database's LLM, and records minimal metadata.

 ## (*Requirement) QualityControlAI